When your colouring is stronger than your clothing colours, then your clothes appear even more subdued and ineffective by comparison.

 My deep-down reaction to both pictures is that I have no idea who this woman is.

 One can always say nice things.
 The hair color on the L feels quite good on this girl, a point aimed at balancing degree of heat.

 What feels like it belongs on this woman?
 We won’t talk about the lashes because nobody alive could balance those, and as a 20 year old celebrity, she can do what the rest of us would look nuts in.
 The lashes were the first thing I saw when the picture opened.

-The toffee blonde of the hair isn’t so bad.
+The toffee blonde of the hair is not so bad.
 I can imagine a sweater this colour, and it wouldn’t wear her, or the other way round.
 It might turn her skin too yellow if she can’t balance the amount and type of heat, meaning that Autumn and Spring have different heat.

 The suit is stronger than he is.
 His head looks attached as an afterthought.
 He does B&W better than others might.
 Let your eyes relax and take in the whole photo without trying to look at any element particularly.
 Think about what you are most aware of.
 For me, it’s the clothes.

 He’s not way far off the B&W. Some of you may like it on him.
 When the balance gets closer to being right, it becomes more subtle.
 Maybe it’s the coldness of the black that doesn’t work, rather than its darkness.
 Maybe it’s too saturated for him.

 Men usually have more intense coloring than women in a given Season.
 They can wear darker color because they contain darker color.
 If this man were Winter, I’d think his hair should be darker at this age, but who knows.
 Hair is (for me) the most misleading aspect of choosing Season.